jamesmh/coravel/Docs/Scheduler.md

 After calling `Schedule` or `ScheduleAsync`, methods to specify the schedule interval are available.

-These methods tell your task to execute at certain intervals.

 | Method | Description |
 |--------|--------------|
 | `EverySecond()`                   | Run the task every second |